go-via/.github/profile/README.md

-**Go-Via** is the home of **[Via]('https://github.com/go-via/via')** — A modern engine for building **rich, reactive web applications entirely in Go**
+**Go-Via** is the home of **[Via]('https://github.com/go-via/via')** — A modern engine for building **rich, real-time, reactive web applications entirely in Go**

 Via unifies frontend interactivity and backend logic under one language and runtime.
 No JavaScript.
 No templating languages.
 No build chains.
 Just Go.